 - Click OK.

-The Management Server test the connection to your Active Directory server.
+The Management Server tests the connection to your Active Directory server.

 - Click Apply to save your changes.